-- (a) Some people are particularly sensitive to low noise levels - discuss with the householder. - (b) Small rooms tend to amplify noise, particularly if the wall construction is hollow or the surface tiled. - (c) A chimney passing through a bedroom will sometimes transmit noise. - (d) Low-level flue terminals produce some exhaust noise, so care should be taken when siting adjacent to neighbouring property, patios and play areas.
-Refer to flue details (page 22 onwards). - (e) Due to the condensing nature of the boiler, a plume of water vapour will be discharged from the flue.
+- (a) Some people are particularly sensitive to low noise levels - discuss with the householder. - (b) A chimney passing through a bedroom will sometimes transmit noise. - (c) Low-level flue terminals produce some exhaust noise, so care should be taken when siting adjacent to neighbouring property, patios and play areas.
+Refer to flue details (page 22 onwards). - (d) Due to the condensing nature of the boiler, a plume of water vapour will be discharged from the flue.
 This should be taken into account when siting the flue terminal.
 Refer to section on flue systems.